-- a) There are currently 50.8 acres of developed parkland, 30 111 acres of open space, and 12 miles of recreational trails within the City of Orinda.
-Recreation facilities include two community centers, tennis courts, and sports fields. - b) The City currently has 2.7 acres of developed parkland per 1,000 residents. - c) The City of Orinda has a level of service standard of 5 acres per 1,000 residents.
+- a) There are currently 50.8 acres of developed neighborhood and community parkland, 111 acres of open space, and 12 miles of recreational trails within the City of Orinda.
+Recreation facilities include two community centers, tennis courts, and sports fields.
+Additional facilities that residents of Orinda have access to include Kennedy Grove Regional Recreation Area, Reinhardt Regional Park, Sibley Volcanic Regional Preserve, and Tilden Regional Park Botanic Garden. - b) The City currently has 2.7 acres of developed parkland per 1,000 residents. - c) The City of Orinda has a level of service standard of 5 acres per 1,000 residents.
 Relative to this standard, the City is underproviding park acreage.
-The current LOS is short of this standard by 2.3 acres per resident.
-The City, therefore, needs 95.4 more acres to meet the standard for the current population.
-In order to meet the LOS for the projected 2040 city population, the City will need 99.0 more acres of parkland. - d) The City offers a variety of sports activities and classes for both youth and adults.
+The current LOS is short of this